emilianvrd/Maneuvers/Fantasy maneuvers/Flourishes.md

 ### Force Blast
 Force, Spell\
 2 actions\
 You create a blast of pure magic to attack your foes.
-Make a Basic Spell attack against the Dexterity Defense DC of each creature in a 10m cone to deal 8d8 Force damage.
-On a failure it is also pushed 4m away and knocked prone.
+Make a Basic Spell attack against the Dexterity Defense DC of each creature in a 10m cone to deal 7d8 Force damage.
+On a Failure it is also pushed 4m away and knocked prone.

+At 7th level and 15th level, the damage increases by 4d8.

 You can use this Flourish once per day.